Eaglw/Chemical_Engineering/Soft Matter/van der Walls forces.md

 Caused by the formation of *temporary dipole* in molecules.
 In void they are the weaker forces, but they are still the main forces between non polar molecules like methan or noble gas.
 ## Debye forces
 Cause by the interaction between a *permanent dipole* and a *temporary dipole*.
-The polar molecule polarizes an apolar molecule
+The attraction is made by a polar molecule that polarizes an apolar molecule.
+The attraction is proportional to the polarizability of the molecule, that is proportional to the dimensions.
 ## Keesom forces